 - Grasscycle.
 As you mow, leave the grass clippings on your lawn.
 The clippings must be small enough to filter through the turf grass and down into the soil region.
 Grass clippings are free sources of nitrogen and phosphorus (components of fertilizer) for your lawn.
 Never leave clippings in the road or on a hard surface like a sidewalk where they can blow or be washed into a storm drain.

 - Dead leaves can be a fertilizer.
-Mulch your leaves by mowing over them.
+Mulch your leaves by mowing over them in the fall.
 You may need to pass over the leaves with the mower more than once to cut the leaf parts small enough.
 Like grass, leaves contain phosphorus and nitrogen and are free fertilizer for your lawn.
 If mowing your leaves isn’t an option, bag them or rake them to the curb the day before leaf collection.

 - Test your soil before adding fertilizer.
 Your soil’s pH, nitrogen, phosphorus and potassium levels have a strong influence on the health of your lawn and should be checked every two to three years.
 To learn what amendments your lawn needs, you can pick up a soil test kit from the VCE or from any of the plant clinics at Arlington Central Library and farmer’s markets.
 The soil analysis test will be conducted at Virginia Tech, costs $10 and the results are emailed to you.
 For more information on soil testing and gardening, as well as assistance in interpreting your test results, call the VCE Help Desk at 703-228-6414.

 - Fertilize in the fall for fescue, bluegrass and ryegrass.
 It’s a misconception that lawns require spring fertilizer applications.
 Fertilizer should only be applied in response to soil test results and should be specific to the species of grass.